Travelport-xx/travelport-uapi-tutorial/madeleine.md

 * Need to handle events that change the size of the window and re-position the overlay in bottom right.

 * Need ability to change origin based on friends... to have somebody other than the current user be "origin".

+* Daniele had a number of good improvements, such as moving results to the upper right.